-Service robots will increasingly support everyday work in business or home environments in the near future.
+Service robots will support everyday work in business or home environments more and more in the near future.
 Possible services are delivery tasks, cleaning services or home care.
 Recent developments in mobile robotics emphasize this [1], [2], [3].
-However, the distribution and thus further development of mobile robots is mainly dependent on the acceptance of society.
+But, the distribution and therewith further development of mobile robots is mainly dependent on the acceptance of the society.
 An important criteria for this acceptance is the robot's ability to interact with the environment.

-Therefore it is essential to give the robot a detailed model of its environment, i. e. the location of its interaction partners.
+Interaction is only possible if the robot has knowledge about the locations of its interaction partners.
 In general, this knowledge can only be generated using sensory input.
 An explicit specification of a dynamic environment is usually impossible.

 The generation of such an environment model is a nontrivial task since the sensor calibration and measurements are susceptible to errors.
 In addition, the observed objects may be occluded and therefore not detectable by some sensors.
-We argue that this uncertainty about the environment decreases if different sensor-modalities with diverse qualities are used.
+We argue that this uncertainty about the environment decreases when different sensor-modalities with diverse qualities are used.
 The advantages of the different sensors can complement one another using appropriate fusing methods.
-In the following we present a scalable robust system that fuses arbitrary multimodal data containing trajectories of moving objects using a particle filter.
-Furthermore we describe the different sensors' preprocessing algorithms and explain their real-time capabilities.
+In the following we present a scalable robust system, that fuses arbitrary multimodal data containing trajectories of moving objects.

-Besides the interaction partner's actual position, another important ability for a service robot is to predict people's future positions.
+Besides the interaction partner's actual position, it is another important ability for a service robot to predict people's future positions.
 For example, the robot could intercept people for delivery tasks.
 Predictions about motions of dynamic objects are based on a motion model, which can be specified explicitly or learned from previous observed motions.
-As a reasonable application of our tracking system we developed a novel approach to predict people's motion based on motion patterns learned by a Self Organizing Map (SOM).
+We developed a novel approach to predict people's motion based on a motion pattern learned by a self organizing map.

-The remainder of this paper is organized as follows: In section II an overview of existing research on trajectory prediction and multimodal tracking is given.
+The reminder of this paper is organized as follows: In section II an overview of existing research on trajectory prediction is given.
 Section III introduces the proposed framework for multimodal tracking.
-The laser- and camera-based tracking algorithms used in our implementation of the framework are presented.
+The laser- and camerabased tracking algorithms used in our implementation of the framework are presented.
 Preliminary experiments show the usefulness of the framework.
 The results of the experiments are used in section IV to explain the generalization of motion patterns and the experience-based prediction.
 Section V gives a conclusion.